Richard M. Balzano

 - Bachelor of Arts in History, Utica College of Syracuse University (now Utica University), Utica, N.Y., 2003

 Richard M. Balzano is a historian of U.S. and Latin American history.
-He is vice president of the Middle Atlantic Council of Latin American Studies (MACLAS).
+He is the current president of the Middle Atlantic Council of Latin American Studies (MACLAS).
+He writes a bi-weekly political column for the New Hampshire Gazette.
+His freelance work has appeared recently in LA Progressive and Venezuelanalysis (venezuelanalysis.com), and his work has featured on the SanctionsKill Campaign (sanctionskill.org).

 - The Cold War in Latin America